Morphobank: History

 In 2001 the National Science Foundation (NSF) sponsored a workshop, at the American Museum of Natural History in New York to develop the outlines of a web-based system for a collaborative, media-rich research tool for morphological phylogenetics.
 An application prototype presented at the workshop was later refined with feedback from the workshop and became MorphoBank version 1.0.
 A grant from the US National Oceanic and Atmospheric Administration funded further revisions resulting in version 2.0, released in 2005.
 Current support from the NSF is funding current feature enhancements to MorphoBank.
 MorphoBank was hosted by Stony Brook University until late October 2021 and received back up support from the American Museum of Natural History.
 The current version is 3.0.
 Rationale for the software was described in the journal Cladistics.
 MorphoBank has also received support from NESCENT and the San Diego Supercomputer Center.
 Since 2018, MorphoBank has been supported in part by Phoenix Bioinformatics, a non-profit company founded to sustain databases for the basic sciences.
 A permanent move of MorphoBank from Stony Brook University to Phoenix Bioinformatics was complete in late October 2021.
+In 2025, the original MorphoBank PHP architecture was replaced with new backend systems using Vue 3, Node.js/Express, MySQL/Aurora, and Docker.
+MorphoBank is free to use, publish, and read.
+Most projects are CC0, although other Creative Commons licensing options are available.
+It is supported by supporting member universities, libraries and museums.

 The San Diego Supercomputer Center has previously provided technical and hosting resources to the MorphoBank project.